Factbox: Through the Brexit Looking Glass - What happens next?

 LONDON (Reuters) - Britain’s parliament last month demanded Prime Minister Theresa May renegotiate a Brexit divorce deal that the other members of the European Union say they will not reopen.

-With just 32 days until the United Kingdom is due by law to leave the EU, the options include a disorderly Brexit, a delay to Brexit or no Brexit at all.
+With just 31 days until the United Kingdom is due by law to leave the EU, the options include a disorderly Brexit, a delay or no Brexit at all.

-May is pursuing a renegotiated deal, but faces a growing threat that she will need to choose to delay Brexit or be forced to do so by British lawmakers.
+May is pursuing a renegotiated deal but, after growing pressure from ministers who do not want Britain to leave without a deal, she has offered lawmakers the chance to vote on whether to delay Brexit or back a no-deal exit if she fails to get a revised agreement ratified.

 Below is a summary of what is due to happen next:

-On Tuesday, May will make a statement updating lawmakers on her progress and lawmakers will have an opportunity on Wednesday to debate and vote on the way forward.
+This had been billed as “high noon”, with several lawmakers in May’s Conservative Party, including some ministers, indicating this would be the last chance they give her to find a way through the impasse.

-Several lawmakers in May’s Conservative Party, including some ministers, have indicated this will be the last chance they give her to find a way through the impasse.
+Her promise that parliament would get an opportunity to vote to reject a no-deal exit and delay Britain’s departure appeared to have staved off the immediate threat of a mass rebellion.

-Opposition Labour Party lawmaker Yvette Cooper plans to use that debate to seek lawmakers’ support for legislation that would force the government to decide between leaving without a deal or extending the Article 50 negotiation period if it has not had a deal approved by March 13.
+Opposition Labour Party lawmaker Yvette Cooper had planned to use the debate to seek lawmakers’ support for legislation to force the government to decide between a no-deal exit or delaying Brexit, if a deal had not been approved by March 13.
+It was not clear if she would pursue this now that May has promised the same.

 VOTE ON A REVISED DEAL - BY MARCH 12